saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-18-juniper-lxml-xpath-examples.md

 image: /img/juniper_logo.jpg
 ---

 Many people dread XML and would rather work with JSON.
-However, XPATH can be extremely powerful when dealing with the Juniper XML API.
+However, <b>XPATH</b> can be extremely powerful when dealing with the <b>Juniper XML API</b>.

 Even though the Juniper API can be made to return JSON instead of XML, I prefer sticking to XML.
 With little code, I tend to be able to find exactly what I am looking for.

-This blog contains my commonly used snippets of code that retrieve and navigate information from the Juniper XML API using XPATH.
+This blog contains my commonly used snippets of code that navigate information from the Juniper XML API using XPATH.

 ## Code that was used to execute the RPC: